E0han/E0han.github.io/_posts/2019-10-28-Software-modelling-and-design.markdown

 ###  7.5. <a name='ObjectDesignSkillvs.UMLDrawingSkill'></a>Object Design Skill vs. UML Drawing Skill
 - UML models should reflect decision making about the design
 - UML models should use correct notaion as a principle of communication
-- However, of ::greatest importance is object design skill::, not UML drawing skill
+- However, of greatest importance is object design skill, not UML drawing skill
 - Object design requires knowledge of
 	- principles of responsibility assignment
 	- design patterns